Master of Science in Statistical Data Analysis

 Self-evaluation test

 If you want to practice your abilities before doing the actual Admission test, then you can do the Self-evaluation test.
-It consists of only 30 multiple-choice questions but it is entirely representative for the official admission test in terms of level and scope of the questions.
-The Self-evaluation test is anonymous and your responses to the test will not be recorded but it will give you a good idea of the Admission test, to which you will be invited.
+It is entirely representative of the official admission test in terms of level and scope of the questions.